rust-gamedev/rust-gamedev.github.io/content/news/020/index.md

 [wgpu] is a [WebGPU] implementation in Rust.
 It is safe, efficient, and portable: can target both native (Vulkan/D3D/Metal) and the Web.

-Most progress in April was focused around [WGSL] shaders and validation.
+Most progress in March was focused around [WGSL] shaders and validation.
 [naga] has seen a lot of improvements in the SPIR-V and WGSL parsing, as well as backend code generation.
 Most importantly, it now fully validates both statements and expressions.
 No more accidental foot shots from adding vec2